wconrad/cute_print/README.md

 The [_wrong_][1] gem includes the excellent #d method, which is very much like this gem's #q method.
 This gem's ability to read the debug statement's source is derived from the _wrong_ gem.

-Differences between the _wrong_ gem and this gem:

-* This gem can print the source location
-* This gem writes to $stderr
-* This gem's output is configurable
-* This gem requires Ruby >= 1.9
-* This gem debugs call chains
-* The _wrong_ gem supports color output
-* The _wrong_ gem writes to stdout
-* The _wrong_ gem supports Ruby 1.8
-* The _wrong_ gem has assertions and more

 ## Versioning